LHolten/rust-query/src/schema/_schema.md

 Note that it is possible to have tables with the same name as long as they don't exist in the same version of the schema.
 The default is `#[version(..)]`.
 - `#[rename("some_table_name")]`:
 Change the table name in the database.
-The default table name is the rust struct name.
+The default table name is the rust struct name converted to `snake_case`.
 - `#[unique(some, list, of, columns)]`:
 Create a (multi) column unique constraint on the specified columns of the table.
 - `#[index(some, list, of, columns)]`: